AgoraIO-Community/Universal-Links-SwiftUI/Universal-Links-Guide.md

   <img src="media/create-button.jpeg"/>
 </p>

-By clicking this button we need to create a channel name and display an AgoraViewer.
+This button's action should create a channel name and display an AgoraViewer.
 AgoraViewer is a subclass of View that is provided by Agora UIKit.
 This can be achieved with the following block of code:

 ```swift
 import SwiftUI